Methylfolate, Folinic Acid and Folic Acid

 Numerous drugs are also known to inhibit the body’s ability to utilize folate, including: 1) aspirin, 2) cholesterol lowering drugs, 3) oral birth control pills, 4) antacids, and 5) methotrexate when used for rheumatoid arthritis.
 When taking these drugs or suffering from the conditions mentioned above it is recommended that you take either 800 mcg daily of folinic acid or 1mg of MTHF.

-(2) Folinic acid is a synthetic 5-formyl derivative of tetrahydrofolic acid which is readily converted into tetrahydrofolic acid (THF- a folic acid derivative).
+(2) Folinic acid, which also is known as 5-formyl tetrahydrofolate, readily converts into tetrahydrofolic acid (THF- a folic acid derivative).
 It therefore has vitamin activity which is equivalent to folic acid.
 Folinic acid however does not require the action of the enzyme dihydrofolate reductase for its conversion into the active form so is considered more effective.
-Folinic acid, therefore, allows for many metabolic processes to occur in the presence of dihydrofolate reductase inhibition which would otherwise be unable to do so if using folic acid.
+Folinic acid, therefore, allows for many metabolic processes, most notably DNA synthesis, to occur in the presence of dihydrofolate reductase inhibition which would otherwise be unable to do so if using folic acid.

-(3) Methylfolate (5-Methyltetrahydrofolic acid, 5-MTHF, Metafolin) is the natural “activated” form of folic acid that does not require any conversion or activation so is therefore considered the ideal choice as a folic acid supplement.
+(3) Methylfolate (5-Methyltetrahydrofolic acid, 5-MTHF, Metafolin) is the natural “activated” form of folic acid that does not require any conversion or activation and is considered the ideal choice when treating methylation issues.
 However many cheaper methylfolate supplements on the market may contain both the active 6S (otherwise known as the L- isomer) and the inactive 6R isomers of methylfolate which are less effective than using the pure active L- form.
 We sell 1mg of L-Methyfolate (active 6S isomer) as L-Methylfolate Calcium which is the most bioavailable form available.
 Click here to order.

 The following are possible side effects of Folinic Acid/MTHF: